QCS-ADME: Quantum Circuit Search for Drug Property Prediction with Imbalanced Data and Regression Adaptation: Experiments

 \subsection{Dataset Selection and Preprocessing}

-From the TDC \cite{velez-arce2024signals} ADME group, we selected two representative tasks: Cell Effective Permeability (Caco2) \cite{Wang2016ADME} for regression and Parallel Artificial Membrane Permeability Assay (PAMPA) \cite{doi:10.1177/24725552211017520} for binary classification.
-The Caco2 dataset requires predicting cell effective permeability values from drug SMILES strings.
-The PAMPA dataset involves classifying compounds as either high permeability (1) or low-to-moderate permeability (0) based on their SMILES strings.
-Notably, the PAMPA dataset exhibits significant class imbalance, with a ratio of approximately 6:1 between high and low permeability samples. \\ To prepare these datasets for our QML circuits, we implemented several preprocessing steps.
+From the TDC \cite{velez-arce2024signals} ADME and Tox groups, we selected eight classification tasks: Human Intestinal Absorption (\verb|HIA_Hou|) \cite{hou2007adme}, P-glycoprotein Inhibition (\verb|Pgp_Broccatelli|) \cite{doi:10.1021/jm101421d}, Bioavailability (\verb|Bioavailability_Ma|) \cite{MA2008677}, Blood-Brain Barrier (\verb|BBB_Martins|) \cite{martins2012bayesian}, CYP2C9/CYP2D6 Substrate (\verb|CYP2C9_Substrate_CarbonMangels|, \verb|CYP2D6_Substrate_CarbonMangels|) \cite{https://doi.org/10.1002/minf.201100069}, Human ether-à-go-go related gene blockers (\verb|hERG|) \cite{doi:10.1021/acs.molpharmaceut.6b00471}, Drug Induced Liver Injury (\verb|DILI|) \cite{doi:10.1021/acs.jcim.5b00238}.
+And four regression tasks: Volumn of Distribution at steady state (\verb|VDss_Lombardo|) \cite{doi:10.1021/acs.jcim.6b00044}, Half Life of a drug (\verb|Half_Life_Obach|) \cite{obach2008trend}, Drug clearance (\verb|Clearance_Hepatocyte_AZ|, \verb|Clearance_Microsome_AZ|) \cite{DI2012441}.
+Note that the classification tasks here have an imbalance positive to negative ratio from 3:1 to 6:1. \\ To prepare these datasets for our QML circuits, we implemented several preprocessing steps.
 First, we transformed the SMILES strings into Molecular ACCess Systems keys fingerprints (MACCS) \cite{doi:10.1021/ci010132r}.
 MACCS fingerprints are 166-bit strings where each bit indicates the presence (1) or absence (0) of specific molecular structural features.
 We utilized the first 128 bits to accommodate our quantum system's requirements.
 For the classification task, we remapped all 0 labels to -1.
 For the regression task, we normalized the target values in both training and testing sets to the range [-1, 1].